v0ltis/juicebox/README.md

 #### Why us ?

-JuiceBox is free , always connected and there is no lag !
+JuiceBox is a free , always connected and no lag bot!
-    we will NEVER pay JuiceBox
+    we will free forever
     We want to spend a lot of time developing our bot to give you the best bot

 [Test it now](https://discordapp.com/oauth2/authorize?client_id=528268989525131274&scope=bot&permissions=2146958847)